vidbina/vidbina.github.io/_drafts/js-vars.markdown

 // hello undefined
 {% endhighlight %}

-Now with hoisting we can only promise that a variable will be accessible with which we haven't said a darn thing about the value of that variable yet :eyes:.
+Now with hoisting we can only promise that a variable will be accessible.
+It isn't defined yet.
+Nothing meaningful is assigned to it yet.
+:eyes:.

 ## `undefined` Until Assigned

-Declared variables are `undefined` unless a value is explicitly assigned to them.
-Eventhough declarations are hoisted to the top of the block, definitions are just effective, starting at the location at which they are assigned.
+**Declared variables are `undefined` unless a value is explicitly assigned to them**.
+Eventhough declarations are hoisted to the top of the block, definitions apply whenever the assignment is handled.

 {% highlight javascript %}
 function hi () {
   // sidekick is hoisted here, which means it exists console.log(`hello, ${sidekick}`);
-  var sidekick = 'Morty'; // but is only set here console.log(`c'mon, ${sidekick}`);
+  var sidekick = 'Morty'; // but is only assigned here console.log(`c'mon, ${sidekick}`);
 }
 hi ();